ThePurpleJedi/fluffycandies-yoga-posture-guide/README.md

 * Camera
     * Preview size - Specify the preview size of rear/front camera manually (Default size is chosen appropriately based on screen size)
     * Enable live viewport - Toggle between blocking camera preview by API processing and result rendering or not
-* Object detection / Custom Object Detection
-    * Enable multiple objects -- Enable multiple objects to be detected at once
-    * Enable classification -- Enable classification for each detected object
-* Face Detection
-    * Landmark mode -- Toggle between showing no or all facial landmarks
-    * Contour mode -- Toggle between showing no or all contours
-    * Classification mode -- Toggle between showing no or all classifications (smiling, eyes open/closed)
-    * Performance mode -- Toggle between two operating modes (Fast or Accurate)
-    * Face tracking -- Enable or disable face tracking
-    * Minimum face size -- Choose the proportion of the head width to the image width
-* Face Mesh Detection
-    * Use Case -- Selects from `Bounding Box only` and `Face Mesh`

 * Pose Detection
     * Performance mode -- Allows you to switch between "Fast" and "Accurate" operation mode
     * Show in-frame likelihood -- Displays InFrameLikelihood score for each landmark
     * Visualize z value -- Uses different colors to indicate z difference (red: smaller z, blue: larger z)
     * Rescale z value for visualization -- Maps the smallest z value to the most red and the largest z value to the most blue.
 This makes z difference more obvious
     * Run classification -- Classify squat and pushup poses.
 Count reps in streaming mode.
-* Selfie Segmentation
-    * Enable raw size mask -- Asks the segmenter to return the raw size mask which matches the model output size.

 ### Static Image scenario
 The static image scenario is identical to the live camera scenario, but instead relies on images fed into the app through the gallery.